MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-security.md

 ### Manage UEFI settings with SEMM

-SEMM provides additional security options that you may wish to implement depending on your environment or organization.
-As shown in the following figure, advanced UEFI settings provide additional options for hardening Surface Hub that you may wish to configure depending on the security posture of your organization.
+SEMM enables IT admins to lock down features at the firmware level that you may wish to implement depending on the security posture of your environment.

    ![Screenshot showing advanced UEFI settings for Surface Hub](images/uefi-hub-advanced-settings.png)